How To: Reuse an old laptop DVD drive

 Internal laptop DVD drive

 Modern computers do not have DVD drives built into them and I have found a lot of new DVD drives do not seem to work at all.
-We can reuse an old laptop DVD drive with an adapter in our modern computer.
+However, if you have an old laptop with a DVD drive in it, you can salvage the drive and use an adapter cable to convert it to an external DVD drive easily.
 This method also works with laptop Blu-Ray drives.

 Slimline SATA to USB adapter